mduniphin/QA_Challenge/README.md

 - Test file is test_QA_Challenge_xap.py

-- Selenium regression tests in Python that verifies the current behavior of the test Xap.
+- A suite of Selenium regression tests in Python that verifies the current behavior of the test Xap.